abpframework/abp/docs/en/Migration-Guides/Abp-8_2.md

 * `*.HttpApi.Client`
 * `*.Host.Shared` (for module template)

 Before this version, all of the projects above were targeting multiple frameworks (**netstandard2.0**, **netstandard2.1** and **net8.0**), with this version, we started to only target **net8.0** for these template projects.
-All other shared libraries still targets multiple frameworks.
+Note that, all other shared libraries still target multiple frameworks.

 > This change should not affect your pre-existing solutions and you don't need to make any changes in your application.
 See the PR for more info: https://github.com/abpframework/abp/pull/19565

 ## Upgraded AutoMapper to 13.0.1

-In this version, AutoMapper library version upgraded to 13.0.1.
+In this version, **AutoMapper** library version upgraded to 13.0.1.
 See [the release notes of AutoMapper v13.0.1](https://github.com/AutoMapper/AutoMapper/releases/tag/v13.0.1) for more information.

 ## Added default padding to `.tab-content` class for Basic Theme

 In this version, default padding (padding-top: 1.5rem and padding-bottom: 1.5rem) has been added to the tab-content for the Basic Theme.
-See [#19475](https://github.com/abpframework/abp/pull/19475).
+See [#19475](https://github.com/abpframework/abp/pull/19475) for more information.

 ## Moved members page directory for Blogging Module